 Are scholarships available?

-Tuition scholarships may be made available for applicants whose organizations demonstrate financial need.
+A small number of tuition scholarships may be made available, though scholarships are often limited to foundation or sponsor support.
+Awards are prioritized based on applicants whose organizations demonstrate financial need.
 There will be a question in the application to detail your need for a scholarship.

 Is the course open to applicants outside the United States?